-1. If any member has been convicted by a court of law of an offence which in the opinion of the Board of Directors or a Disciplinary Tribunal is inconsistent with being a member of the Institute, and there exists reasonable information to evidence that conviction; the Board of Directors or the Disciplinary Tribunal (whichever is hearing the matter) shall impose one or more of the penalties and costs listed at (3) below.

-2. If any member:

-- (a) has been found by the Board of Directors or a Disciplinary Tribunal to be guilty of any breach of the Constitution, By-Laws, Regulations or Pronouncements of the Institute; - (b) has in the opinion of the Board of Directors or a Disciplinary Tribunal failed to observe a proper standard of professional care, skill or competence; - (c) has in the opinion of the Board of Directors or a Disciplinary Tribunal obtained admission by improper means; - (d) has ceased to hold the necessary qualifications for membership; - (e) has become an insolvent under administration; - (f) has in the opinion of the Board of Directors or a Disciplinary Tribunal engaged in conduct which is not in the best interests of the Institute; - (g) ceases to have capacity at law; or - (h) has failed to comply with any reasonable request made pursuant to a matter under this Chapter of the Constitution by the Board of Directors, a Committee of the Board of Directors, an Officer of the Institute or has failed to comply with an order of the Disciplinary Tribunal or Appeals Tribunal; the Board of Directors or a Disciplinary Tribunal will impose on that member any one or more of the penalties and/ or costs listed at (3) below.
+- If any Member has been convicted by a court of law of an offence which in the opinion of the Professional Conduct Committee or a Disciplinary Tribunal is inconsistent with being a Member of the Institute, and there exists reasonable information to evidence that conviction; the Professional Conduct Committee or the Disciplinary Tribunal (whichever is hearing the matter) shall impose one or more of the penalties and costs listed at (3) below. - 2.
+If any Member: - (a) Has been found by the Professional Conduct Committee or a Disciplinary Tribunal to be guilty of any breach of the Constitution, By-Laws, Regulations or Pronouncements of the Institute; - (b) Has in the opinion of the Professional Conduct Committee or a Disciplinary Tribunal failed to observe a proper standard of professional care, skill or competence; - (c) has in the opinion of the Professional Conduct Committee or a Disciplinary Tribunal obtained admission by improper means; - (d) Has ceased to hold the necessary qualifications for membership; - (e) Has become an insolvent under administration; - (f) Has in the opinion of the Professional Conduct Committee or a Disciplinary Tribunal engaged in conduct which is not in the best interests of the Institute; - (g) Ceases to have capacity at law; or - (h) Has failed to comply with any reasonable request made pursuant to a matter under this Chapter of the Constitution by the Professional Conduct Committee or another Committee of the Board of Directors, an Officer of the Institute or has failed to comply with an order of the Disciplinary Tribunal or Appeals Tribunal; the Professional Conduct Committee or a Disciplinary Tribunal will impose on that Member any one or more of the penalties and / or costs listed at (3) below. - 3.
+Penalties: - (a) Forfeiture of membership - (b) Suspension from membership for any period that the Professional Conduct Committee or a Disciplinary Tribunal shall prescribe and on such terms and conditions as to resumption of membership as the Professional Conduct Committee or a Disciplinary Tribunal may prescribe, and not limiting the generality of the foregoing may require the Member to pass prescribed examinations or successfully complete a course of study. - (c) A fine not exceeding \$100,000 payable within the period of 30 days from the date of determination or such other period as the Professional Conduct Committee or a Disciplinary Tribunal may from time to time determine.
+An application for extension for time to pay must be made by the Member to the Professional Conduct Committee or Disciplinary Tribunal (as applicable) that had issued the determination, within the initial payment period set out in the determination and, for the avoidance of doubt, within 30 days from the date of the determination if no payment period is provided in the determination.
+Failure to make payment in full of the prescribed penalty within the prescribed time period may result in immediate forfeiture of membership on the day immediately following the due date for payment. - (d) Censure.

-3. Penalties:

-- (a) Forfeiture of membership

-- (b) Suspension from membership for any period that the Board of Directors or a Disciplinary Tribunal shall prescribe and on such terms and conditions as to resumption of membership as the Board of Directors or a Disciplinary Tribunal may prescribe, and not limiting the generality of the foregoing may require the member to pass prescribed examinations or successfully complete a course of study.

-- (c) A fine not exceeding \$10,000 and in default of payment within the period of 30 days or such other period within the period of 30 days or such other period as the Board of Directors or a Disciplinary Tribunal may from time to time determine, forfeiture of membership.

-- (d) Censure.

-- (e) Admonishment

-- (f) Any other penalty deemed appropriate

-- (g) Payment of all or any of the costs and expenses reasonably incurred by the Institute in the investigation and determination of any matter arising under this

-- sub-Clause concerning such person and in default of payment of such costs and expenses, automatic forfeiture of membership within a period of time to be determined by the Board of Directors or a Disciplinary Tribunal shall be administered by the Chief Executive Officer. - (h) Non-compliance with an order made by the Board of Directors or a Disciplinary Tribunal may result in the automatic forfeiture of membership administered by the Chief Executive Officer.
+- (e) Admonishment - (f) Any other penalty deemed appropriate - (g) Payment of all or any of the costs and expenses reasonably incurred by the Institute in the investigation and determination of any matter arising under this sub-clause concerning such person and in default of payment of such costs and expenses, automatic forfeiture of membership within a period of time to be determined by the Professional Conduct Committee or a Disciplinary Tribunal shall be administered by the Executive Officer. - (h) Non-compliance with an order made by the Professional Conduct Committee or a Disciplinary Tribunal may result in the automatic forfeiture of membership administered by the Professional Conduct Committee.